Chase-William/ASA-Automation/README.md

 - 2560x1440, Fullscreen or Windowed Fullscreen
 - 1920x1080, Fullscreen or Windowed Fullscreen

+### Other Requirements

+- UI Slot Scale must be 100%.
+- Gamma must be default value; type: `gamma` in ARK's cmd prompt to set as default.

 ## Functions 📜
 Listed below are all the functions or scripts supported in this application.